RaulDaramus/Assambler-Game-ARMversion4-Architecture/README.md

 # Assambler-Game-ARMv4-Architecture

-Game developed for an ARMv4 Architecture processor which consists in capturating as much as symbols as you can in 30 seconds.
+Game developed for an ARMv4 Architecture processor which consists in capturating as much as symbols as you can in 30 seconds, the output "screen" is the memory view.
   Project developed through the IDE: Keil uVision ARM for Computer Architecture and Organisation I subject.